Cancer and COVID–19

 COVID–19 vaccines and cancer

-It is also recommended that close contacts of people who have been newly diagnosed with cancer receive their COVID-19 vaccination prior to the person receiving treatment.
+It is recommended that close contacts of someone who has been newly diagnosed with cancer receive their COVID-19 vaccination before the person starts treatment.

 More information on COVID-19 vaccines for people affected by cancer

 Cancer Australia provide up-to-date information on COVID-19 vaccines for people affected by cancer.

 They cover areas like safety and efficacy of the COVID-19 vaccines, delivery of the vaccines, recommendation for cancer patients, side effects, and more.